-Before body is taken out, some jewelry is tied in a piece of the Khadhar (white scarf) and is placed near the dead body.
-An arrow with five different coloured pieces of cloth, representing five essential elements of nature (Earth, Fire, Water, Air and Space) are tied to it and placed nearby.
+Get some jewelry and tie it in on a Khadhar (white scarf) and placed near the dead body.
+An arrow with five different colored cloths, representing five essential elements of nature (Earth, Fire, Water, Air and Space) are tied to it and placed nearby.

 It is believed that with this all the virtuous qualities of the departed soul and the prosperity of the household is retained there.